vasilakisfil/Introspected-REST/README.md

 ### 4.1.
 Access methods have the same semantics for all resources
 > induces visible, scalable, available through layered system, cacheable, and shared caches

-Failure to provide consistency on access would imply that you don't provide a generic interface but instead you have resource-specific or even object-specific interfaces.
+Failure to provide consistency on access would imply that we don't provide a generic interface but instead we have resource-specific or even object-specific interfaces.

 Actually a common interface is one of the most crucial parts of REST: without a common uniform interface it would be impossible to derive REST.